 “Yeah, I am fine.“

 “You know all these men?
-Let me make an introduction,” he said and took her around the large luxury suite, introducing her as his assistant.
-There was a soft classic music playing as they walked around.
+Let me make an introduction,” he said and took her around the large luxury suite while introducing her to everyone as his assistant.
+Soft classical music played as they walked around.

 “This is my friend Governor Asher, we studied together at Harvard Business School in 2006,” he said.
 She smiled as she shook the hands of the man he called a governor.
-She remembered his face, she had seen his billboards in Lagos, and then she realised he was the Governor of Lagos state.
+She remembered his face.
+She had seen his billboards in Lagos, and then she realized he was the Governor of Lagos.

-“This is Senator Oluwadele Ambode….
-Captain Ayintete, Governor Dada…” he went on.
+“This is Senator Oluwadele Bode… Captain Ayintete, Governor Dada…” he went on.
 The men couldn’t take their eyes off Idara.
-She seemed like the only girl in the house, unique in all ramifications.
+She seemed like the only girl in the house who was unique in all ramifications.

-“Femi?” one of his friends called him, he was Caucasian, American precisely.
-Femi introduced him as Captain Brown.
+“Femi?”
+One of his friends called out to him.
+He was Caucasian – American to be precise.
+Femi had earlier introduced him as Captain Brown.
 He pronounced his name like a typical Yoruba man.

 “Yes man, what’s up?”
 Femi asked.